 Master of Arts in Political Science

-The master's degree in political science is designed to enable students to achieve competence in political science – teaching, research, government-related work and related activities – through a program of study in which they acquire appropriate analytical skills, a general knowledge of the discipline, and more specific knowledge of selected sub-fields.
+The master's degree in political science is designed to enable students to achieve competence in political science.
+In this program, you will acquire appropriate analytical skills, a general knowledge of the discipline, and more specific knowledge of selected sub-fields.

 Courses You'll Take

 Students pursuing this degree will complete a total of 36 hours: 24 hours of required courses plus guided electives and 12 hours of general electives.
 Required courses include Scope of the Discipline, Research Methods, American Politics, Political Philosophy and either a Thesis or Capstone Paper.

 - Official copies of undergraduate and graduate transcripts from each institution attended with all degrees posted.
 All transcripts must be from accredited institutions.

 - A student may be admitted by one of the three following methods.

 - A minimum 2.75 GPA overall or 3.00 GPA in the last 60 hours attempted.